vfmd/vfmd.github.io/differences.md

     like `http://example.net` don't need to be surrounded in \<angle brackets\> to get automatically converted to links.

+ 5. [Double blank lines as end of blocks]: vfmd introduces a new rule that is not present in the original Markdown syntax, wherein two consecutive blank lines end the current blockquote or list or code block.

- 5. [Including raw HTML]: The original Markdown syntax page implies that HTML blocks can be freely included within Markdown, and shall be recognized correctly.
+ 6. [Including raw HTML]: The original Markdown syntax page implies that HTML blocks can be freely included within Markdown, and shall be recognized correctly.
 In practice however, correctly figuring out where the HTML block ends is a hard problem for a Markdown parser,